-If your work computer is a laptop, take it home with you.
-If there are specific physical files you will need, bring them with you.
+If your work computer is a laptop or you have specific physical files you will need, bring them with you.

-If there are electronic files you will need, consider copying them and sending them to your own email, or placing them in online-accessible storage such as Google Drive.
+If there are electronic files you will need, consider copying them and sending them to your email or placing them in online-accessible storage spaces such as Google Drive.

 If you have the drive space, you may wish to mirror your Google Drive files on your home computer using the Backup and Sync app.
 Note that this only works for personal Drives, not Shared (previously Team) Drives.

 It may be possible to access many of your regular files and applications remotely (Google Mail, Drive, Calendar, Zoom, Wolverine Access, etc.), provided your home internet connection and home computer can handle the load.
 If your work requires high-speed computing resources, it may be wise to see if you can upgrade your internet service while you work remotely.
 If your home computer does not have enough processing power for your work, or your work computer is not mobile, you may want to consider taking a loan computer home with you.